 Kasımpaşa

-This is a working class neighborhood in the Beyoğlu district, and not so much dangerous as it is poor.
-Many buildings are falling apart and streets are dirty.
+This is a working-class neighborhood in Beyoğlu, not particularly dangerous but poor.
+Many buildings are falling apart, and streets are dirty.
 A large population of the city’s scammers live in the neighborhood, so it’s more prone to petty theft.

 Kuştepe